 A time-series analysis of the human A(H7N9) cases can be accessed from: http://gis.ecdc.europa.eu/influenza/H7N9/

-The incubation period for LPAI might vary between different strains, for A(H7N9) the median incubation period has been estimated to be 6 days (range of 1-10 days) .
+The incubation period for LPAI might vary between different strains, for A(H7N9) the median incubation period has been estimated to be six days (range of one to ten days) .
 Fever and cough have been the most common symptoms, with vomiting and diarrhoea appearing in a smaller proportion of cases .
 Conjunctivitis, a common finding with previous human infections with avian H7 viruses , was not a reported feature of the A(H7N9) infections in China.
 Pneumonia and respiratory failure were reported in the majority of cases identified in China, resulting in high rates of hospitalisation, admission to intensive care units and fatal cases.
 High frequency of underlying medical comorbidities were noted .
 Some mild cases have also been identified through expanded testing of outpatients with influenza-like illness, suggesting that A(H7N9) presents with a wide clinical spectrum .
 Paediatric A(H7N9) patients seem to present with clinically milder disease .

-Information to date suggests that these viruses do not transmit easily from human to human and does not support sustained human-to-human transmission.
+Information to date suggests that these viruses do not transmit easily from human-to-human and does not support sustained human-to-human transmission.

 Outbreaks with LPAI A(H7) viruses have generally been associated with limited transmission.
 Persons at risk are mainly people with occupational exposure and direct contact/handling diseased chickens or their carcasses, e.g. farmers, veterinarians and workers involved in the culling.